Vilnius Safety Guide

 Practical advice to stay safe.

-• Be aware of your surroundings, especially in crowded areas and at night
+• Stay aware of your surroundings, at night.

 Transportation